GioGioWasTaken/Linux-Machine/Brain/Cybersecurity/ELF.md

 ## General information
 - If a binary file were to only consist of `data` and `code`, from the perspective of the OS the file is undefined.
 Which region is code? which region is `protected`?
 This is why we have file formats.

-- When a source file is compiled, the generated machine code is stored in in an `object file`, which is just a block of binary. `Object Files` can be combined to produce an executable binary, which is a complete binary program runnable in an operating system.
+- When a source file is compiled, the generated machine code is stored in an `object file`, which is just a block of binary. `Object Files` can be combined to produce an executable binary, which is a complete binary program runnable in an operating system.

 - ELF is a common file format for all: `executables, object code, shared libraries`, and `core dumps`.